aion-kelvin/AionRpc/spec/api-spec-draft-1.md

 For request, in addition to the four members defined in JSON-RPC 2.0 (`jsonrpc`, `method`, `params`, `id`), the client may optionally include an extra member:

 **aion-api**: A String containing the Aion JSON-RPC API version that the request is using.
-The server is not required to respect the version, but it should to do so when possible. <span style="color:red">[@chAion]</span>
+The server is not required to respect the version, but it should to do so when possible.

 ### Data types and formatting